grafana/thema/docs/overview.md

 Lenses within a Sequence are implicit, because that's precisely what backwards compatibility means: Instances of old Schema are still valid with respect to newer Schema, without the need for translation.
 (NOTE: diagram notwithstanding, this is clearly not true in reverse - this is a [TODO](https://github.com/grafana/thema/issues/6).)

 The remaining two concepts - Instance and Lacuna - are best illustrated in the context of a program performing operations on a Lineage.

-For more on components, it's best to see concrete examples, either via the [Lineage authoring tutorial](authoring.md) or by looking at the [exemplars](https://github.com/grafana/thema/tree/main/exemplars).
+Beyond that, it's best to look at concrete examples, either via the [Lineage authoring tutorial](authoring.md) or by looking at the [exemplars](https://github.com/grafana/thema/tree/main/exemplars).

 ## Operations